nathankouts/ds_salary_proj/README.md

  * Competitors

  # Data Cleaning
- After scraping the data, I needed to clean it up so that it was usable for our model.
+ After I was done with scraping the data, I needed to clean it up so that it could be used for modelling.
 I made the following changes and created the following variables:

  * Parsed numeric data out of salary
  * Made columns for employer provided salary and hourly wages